Marketing-Suite/android-sdk/ReadMe.md

+##
+# Intended Audience

+This document, source code, and resulting compiled library (SDK) is intended to be used in conjunction with Marketing Suite.
+Use of the SDK is only supported after approval from Marketing Suite Client Developer Relations, and your account manager.

 # Integrating CCMP with the Android Mobile SDK

 CCMP enables marketers to target mobile devices running native applications for iOS and Android.
 The Android platform uses Firebase, the successor to Google Cloud Messaging (GCM).
 With push notifications, there are three parties in play: CCMP, Firebase, and the user's device with an app installed.
 The basic flow is as follows for Push Notifications.